moj3ve/navanchauhan.github.io/_pages/About.md

 * I also like automating the mundane stuff with the help of Python and test the limits of Cyber-Security.

+### Things I am proud of

+* Getting Top Positions in the National Science Concours Thrice
+* Winning the inaugral Hackacon at IITD
+* Coming Second at a hackathon organised by Toyota

+### Internships

+* HP - Artificial Intelligence

 ### What all can I do?

 I can do a lot of stuff.